 Hello and welcome to VisiHow.
 Today I'm going to show you how to take better photos in low lighting using your Panasonic TZ20 Digital Camera.

-- 2One of the most important points to consider when taking photos in low lighting is that it may be difficult to focus on objects or scenes because of the low lighting.If we use the manual focus which is at the top, we can zoom in and out until we get the focus that we like.
-When you see the scene through the digital screen is crispy clear with no waving or blurriness then you know the camera has managed to focus itself.Advertisement
+- 2If we use the manual focus which is at the top, we can zoom in and out until we get the focus that we like.
+When you see the scene through the digital screen is crispy clear with no waving or blurriness then you know the camera has managed to focus itself.One of the most important points to consider when taking photos in low lighting is that it may be difficult to focus on objects or scenes because of the low lighting.Advertisement

-- 14These are some ways that you can take better photos with your Panasonic TZ20 in low lighting.Hopefully this will enable you to take a lot more photos of wildlife, nature and other beautiful things.
+- 14Hopefully this will enable you to take a lot more photos of wildlife, nature and other beautiful things.
 The best way to learn how to use your camera is to experiment, go outside, play around with the settings, try to take photos, adjust your camera in low lighting and see what results you get.
 It can be quite exciting to find yourself being creative and learning about your camera and how to take better photos, and the best way to do that is to practice and experiment.
 If you have any questions or comments, or if you would like to share some of your photos we would love to see them so please share them in the section below.
 I hope this has been helpful, you've been watching VisiHow.
-Goodbye.Advertisement
+Goodbye.These are some ways that you can take better photos with your Panasonic TZ20 in low lighting.Advertisement

 Video: Take Low Light Photos with the Panasonic Lumix

 If you need to reference this article in your work, you can copy-paste the following depending on your required format: